Murtaza-2x/Team6-YHROCU-workflow/README.md

 1. **Clone Main Repository**:

-   Create YHROCU-CLONE for 0Auth to work.
+   Create YHROCU-CLONE folder in htdocs for 0Auth to work.
    Clone the repository into your htdocs/YHROCU-CLONE folder.
+   Your folder structure should look like this:
+   C:\xampp\htdocs\YHROCU-CLONE\Team6-YHROCU-workflow\SOFTWARE_AUTH

 3. **Install dependencies**: